7 Best Zoom Alternatives in 2026

 Best for Enterprise Video Conferencing

 Cisco Webex is an enterprise video conferencing platform with strong security credentials, compliance certifications, and advanced features for large organizations.
 Webex offers end-to-end encryption, FedRAMP authorization, HIPAA compliance, and advanced meeting analytics that Zoom's equivalents require higher enterprise tiers to match.
-The free Webex tier is more generous than Zoom's — unlimited meeting duration with up to 100 participants.
+The free Webex tier now mirrors Zoom's, with 40-minute meetings and up to 100 participants, so the real reason to choose Webex is its security and compliance posture, not a more generous free plan.

 Pros

-• Free tier: unlimited meeting duration with up to 100 participants
+• Free tier: 40-minute meetings with up to 100 participants

 • Enterprise-grade security with end-to-end encryption and FedRAMP authorization